Part 2 of the Capstone Project

 PDF version as you

-Fix any symbolic issues (left quotations must face the correct direction) and spelling errors.
+Fix any symbolic issues (left quotations must face the correct direction), spelling errors, and work on

 For those who turned in Part 1, take a look at my individual forum posting to you on sources.